-The Department of Radiation Therapy requires that students use the latest edition of the Publication Manual
+The Department of Radiation Therapy requires that students use the latest edition of the Publication Manual of the American Psychological Association as a reference for the writing style of written work.
 The Department uses Safe Assign for assignment submission.

 ADMINISTRATION OF THE CODE